Paul Rankin: Career

+Television appearances

 His first foray into television was in the series Gourmet Ireland, produced by Irish company Waddell Productions, and shown on both BBC and RTE.
-Both Paul and Jeanne starred in the show that was noted for the banter between the two.
-Jeanne is a successful pastry chef.
-He has since been a regular chef on the BBC cookery programme Ready Steady Cook.
+Both Paul and Jeanne starred in the programme.
+Jeanne, a successful pastry chef, was a regular on the BBC cookery programme Ready Steady Cook.
 In 1999 Rankin was the first chef from Northern Ireland to be awarded a Michelin Star.
 He has written five cookery books and ran The Rankin Group chain of restaurants and cafés, including Cayenne and Roscoff in Belfast.
 His Canadian wife Jeanne introduced him to cooking and is co-owner of their business.

 In 2006 Rankin competed in the Northern Ireland heat of the BBC's Great British Menu, a competition to cook for the Queen on her 80th birthday.

 In 2006, Rankin appeared on The X Factor: Battle of the Stars, along with fellow chefs Jean-Christophe Novelli, Aldo Zilli and Ross Burden.
 He has also appeared on the TV programme Put Your Money Where Your Mouth Is.